top of page

 Creating High-Quality Digital Products 🛠️

-Now that you know who you're creating for, let’s talk about what you’re creating—and how to make it worth buying (and recommending).
-If you're going to ask someone to part with their money, your product better solve a real problem, deliver real value, and look polished enough to reflect your standards.
+ow that you know who you're creating for, let’s talk about what you’re creating—and how to make it worth buying and recommending.

-I’ve created a few digital products.
-It’s not just about the idea—it’s about the execution.
+I’ve created a few digital products over the years.
+And I’ve learned that it’s not just about the idea—it’s about the execution.

 Start With the Problem

-Can I simplify the path to their desired result?
+• Can I simplify the path to their desired outcome?

 You don’t need a “brilliant” idea.
 You need a relevant one.
-Real needs drive real results.
+Real needs are what shape products that resonate.

 Validate Before You Build

-This is where a lot of people skip—and regret it later.
+This is the step many people skip—and regret later.

-Before I build anything big, I test it small:
+Before building anything big, I now test small:

-A poll asking which version people would buy
+• A quick poll asking which version people would actually buy

-A pre-sell or beta version for early users
+• A pre-sell or beta version for early feedback

-One time I thought I had a “sure thing.”
-I skipped validation—and ended up with a beautifully designed product that didn't sell.
-That mistake taught me that data matters more than assumptions.
+There was a time I thought I had a “sure thing.”
+I skipped validation—and ended up with a beautifully designed product that didn’t sell.
+That mistake taught me something important: data matters more than assumptions.

-The earlier you ask for feedback, the less painful it’ll be to make changes.
+The earlier you gather feedback, the less costly (and painful) it’ll be to make changes later.

 Design Like It Matters (Because It Does)

-Design isn’t fluff.
-It’s part of the experience.
+Design isn’t fluff—it’s part of the user experience.

-People make snap decisions based on how your product looks—and whether they believe you put effort into it.
+People make snap decisions based on how your product looks and whether it feels trustworthy and well-made.

 Here’s what I focus on:

-Clarity: Is the layout intuitive?
-Is it easy to follow?
+• Clarity: Is the layout intuitive and easy to navigate?

-Readability: Use clean fonts, high contrast, and logical structure.
+• Readability: Use clean fonts, high contrast, and a logical structure.

 Where to Sell Digital Products 🌍

-Before you design a storefront or connect Stripe, take a step back.
-Where you sell shapes everything—your store setup, the tools you’ll use, how you get paid, how much control you have, and even how you connect with buyers.
+Before you connect Stripe or design your storefront, take a step back.
+Where you sell your digital products shapes everything—from how you get paid and how much control you have, to the tools you’ll need and how you connect with your buyers.

 Let’s walk through the options first.
-Then, I’ll tell you what I'm looking for when setting up a store.
+Then, I’ll share what I personally prioritize when choosing a setup.

 Build Your Own Online Store

-You own your customer data – vital for email marketing and retargeting.
+• You own your customer data, which is helpful for email marketing and retargeting.

 Tap Into Digital Marketplaces

-Etsy – Great for templates, printables, and design assets.
+• Etsy – Popular for templates, printables, and digital planners.

-Creative Market – Ideal for fonts, graphics, and creative tools.
+• Creative Market – Focused on designers selling fonts, graphics, and creative assets.

 Sell Directly Through Social Platforms

-Social selling is more powerful than ever.
-If you already have an audience on Instagram, TikTok, or X, use that momentum.
+Social selling continues to grow—and if you already have an engaged audience on Instagram, TikTok, or X, it’s worth leveraging that momentum.

 Setting Up Your Online Store 🏪